Breaking Down the High Cost of a Bad Hire

 Simple enough, right?
 Just get out there and hire some great recruiters.
 Actually, not so fast.
 Remember, recruiters built their careers by playing this game.
 They will know exactly how to leverage their strengths and mask their weaknesses to appear as the ideal candidate for the position that you are hiring for.
 For this reason, a recruiter is the most difficult position to hire for and recruiting the right recruiter is somewhat of an artform.
 Luckily, here at Newton, we have decades of experience in perfecting this art and we are eager to share it with you!

-Join Newton for our July Bootcamp, “How to Hire a Successful Recruiter”
+Check out our July Bootcamp, “How to Hire a Successful Recruiter”

 - The top qualities that make up a successful recruiter